altruios/namshubettulpa/public/namshubettuple/reset-2.md

 ~She still wouldn’t look left.~
 "An idea is a change in the brain...
 A chemical one...
-A new state in a giant state-machine, when you talk to someone ^martha keep looking at me" *^Her head snapped to the right back to center.*
+A new state in a giant state-machine, when you talk to someone ^Martha keep looking at me" *^Her head snapped to the right back to center.*
 "There are states you can put the brain into from an idea, there are safe..."
 `states=>(~Ideas processed through our language center~) `